Stanliest/StudyNote/3S03/README.md

 2. Give boundary values for the input variable and expected output?
 So yeah, use values around the given values and expected output.
 ### quiz 3
 1. complete criterion: a test set contains inputs that will uncover the error; consistent criterion: to request that any test set gives the same combination of outputs; complete coverage: ensure the input domain is covered 100%.
-### there is quiz 4 and 5? about unit testing and measurement scales
+### there are quiz 4 and 5? about unit testing and measurement scales

+## Now look at assignments
+### assignment 1
+1. Know about the test strategy matrix: test factors(data integrity, access control, reliability), test phases(requ, design, coding, unit testing, intration testing, sys/accp testing, maintenance)
+2. test plan (prob not on exam)
+3. just questions
+### assign 2
+JUnit testing, got a pretty high mark on this one.
+Time complexity was wrong tho.
+### assign 3 (will get tested, 98% sure)
+1. ordinal scale has countable set and ranking properties.
+2. indirect measurement; could have same emirical meaning because they are all increasingly monotonic functions
+3. preventive measures to avoid presence of malware.